siliconrhino/siliconrhino.io/app/_careers/201911-front-end-engineer.md

 ##A successful candidate should

-- Have 4+ years experience with Javascript technologies
+- Have 4+ years experience in engineering front-end systems
-- Have experience working with browser, server, and database technologies
+- Have 2+ years experience with Typescript/Javascript
+- Be passionate about the code they write
+- Have a keen eye on design
-- Be passionate about development and always strive to improve themselves and their work
+- Always strive to improve themselves and their work
-- Love to craft beautiful software (aesthetic or otherwise)
+- Love to tackle challenging problems
 - Be able to communicate well with team members and clients
 - Welcome a challenge